kisnorbert87/EXXOGEN/README.md

 </p>

 # EXXOGEN
 EXXOGEN is an R&amp;D-based biotechnology startup working on redefining molecular recognition and interactions.
 Powered by a proprietary quantum physics equation.
+(Ab Initio)

 https://www.exxogen.hu/